Congenital Hypothyroidism in Newborns

 Through the second trimester, TSH levels rise in the fetal blood, and, as a result, stimulate the thyroid gland to grow properly and to begin to produce thyroid hormone.
 In a manner that resembles an assembly line process, thyroid gland cells take iodine and other raw materials (e.g., amino acids) from the fetal blood stream and convert them, through a series of enzymatic reaction steps, into thyroid hormone.

-Thyroid hormone is made as part of a very large protein called thyroglobulin which is stored inside the thyroid gland.
-Through another series of enzymatic reaction steps, thyroid hormone is cut from the large thyroglobulin molecule and released into the blood stream.
+Thyroid hormone originates from a large protein, thyroglobulin.
+Interestingly, this protein is stored within the thyroid gland.
+Furthermore, an intricate series of enzymatic reactions occur.
+As a result, the thyroid hormone detaches from the thyroglobulin molecule.
+Finally, it gets released into the blood stream.

 Third Semester